 SWOT is the acronym for Strengths, Weaknesses, Opportunities, and Threats.
-Up to here, we have primarily looked at the "inside" of an NOC, and the external influencing forces of the environment of the NOC, in relative isolation from each other.
-In this paragraph, we will now combine the two areas.
-Thus, we examine the interactions that occur between the environment and the NOC, and obtain indications of how an NOC can proceed strategically, in order to react adequately to environmental changes.
+Up to here, we have primarily looked at the "inside" of an NOC, and the external influencing forces of the NOC's environment, in relative isolation from each other.
+In this section, we will combine the two areas.
+Thus, we examine the interactions that occur between the environment and the NOC, and obtain indications of how an NOC can table helps managers and NOC board members to stay attuned to their stakeholders, and to think, act, and learn strategically.
+It also helps to keep the need for ongoing responsiveness clearly in mind.

+proceed strategically in order to react adequately to environmental changes.

-A SWOT analysis is a tool, with which to assess the internal and external environments of the NOC, and should be part of an NOC's strategic planning process.
-In addition, a SWOT analysis can be done for an NOC project, a place (e.g., to locate an Olympic training centre), or even a person (e.g., find a new social media manager).
-A SWOT analysis helps with both strategic planning and decision-making, as it introduces opportunities to the NOC, by way of being a forward-looking bridge with which to generate strategic alternatives.
+A SWOT analysis is a tool that assesses the NOC's internal and external environments, and should be part of an NOC's strategic planning process.
+In addition, a SWOT analysis can be done for an NOC project, a place (e.g., to locate an Olympic training centre), or even a person (e.g., to find a new social media manager).